caseyg/awesome/TOPICS.md

 *   [agno-agi/agno](https://github.com/agno-agi/agno) - Build Multimodal AI Agents with memory, knowledge and tools.
 Simple, fast and model-agnostic.

 *   [activepieces/activepieces](https://github.com/activepieces/activepieces) - Your friendliest open source AI automation tool ✨ Workflow automation tool 200+ integration / Enterprise automation tool / Zapier Alternative

-## chatgpt

-*   [langflow-ai/langflow](https://github.com/langflow-ai/langflow) - Langflow is a low-code app builder for RAG and multi-agent AI applications.
-It’s Python-based and agnostic to any model, API, or database.

-*   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
-Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.

-*   [vercel/ai-chatbot](https://github.com/vercel/ai-chatbot) - A full-featured, hackable Next.js AI chatbot built by Vercel

-*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but for svelte5, with shadcn-svelte, svelte-animations, svelte-superforms, stripe payments, subscriptions, content-filtering, and more.

-*   [mlc-ai/web-llm](https://github.com/mlc-ai/web-llm) - High-performance In-browser LLM Inference Engine

-*   [OpenInterpreter/open-interpreter](https://github.com/OpenInterpreter/open-interpreter) - A natural language interface for computers

-*   [onyx-dot-app/onyx](https://github.com/onyx-dot-app/onyx) - Gen-AI Chat for Teams - Think ChatGPT if it had access to your team's unique knowledge.

-*   [yuhattor/copilot-patterns](https://github.com/yuhattor/copilot-patterns) - This document is a compilation of best practices for AI-Native development, curated by our community.
-Discover useful tips and tricks for leveraging tools to improve your AI development process.

-*   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
-Self-hostable.
-Get answers from the web or your docs.
-Build custom agents, schedule automations, do deep research.
-Turn any online or local LLM into your personal, autonomous AI (gpt, claude, gemini, llama, qwen, mistral).
-Get started - free.

-*   [ShishirPatil/gorilla](https://github.com/ShishirPatil/gorilla) - Gorilla: Training and Evaluating LLMs for Function Calls (Tool Calls)

-*   [different-ai/embedbase](https://github.com/different-ai/embedbase) - A dead-simple API to build LLM-powered apps

-*   [vasilecampeanu/obsidian-weaver](https://github.com/vasilecampeanu/obsidian-weaver) - Weaver is an Obsidian plugin that integrates a ChatGPT-like interface into your note-taking workflow.
-This plugin makes it easy to access AI-generated suggestions and insights within Obsidian, helping you improve your writing and brainstorming process.

-*   [supabase-community/nextjs-openai-doc-search](https://github.com/supabase-community/nextjs-openai-doc-search) - Template for building your own custom ChatGPT style doc search powered by Next.js, OpenAI, and Supabase.

-*   [antoniosolismz/Obsidian-AI](https://github.com/antoniosolismz/Obsidian-AI) - ChatGPT powered assistant for Obsidian "inspired by" Notion AI

-*   [brianpetro/obsidian-smart-connections](https://github.com/brianpetro/obsidian-smart-connections) - Chat with your notes & see links to related content with AI embeddings.
-Use local models or 100+ via APIs like Claude, Gemini, ChatGPT & Llama 3

-*   [miroslavpejic85/mirotalk](https://github.com/miroslavpejic85/mirotalk) - 🚀 WebRTC - P2P - Simple, Secure, Fast Real-Time Video Conferences Up to 8k and 60fps, compatible with all browsers and platforms.

 ## generative-ai